mohammedfarish/mohammedfarish.com/public/privacy-policy.md

 Here are a few points to help you understand how important your data is, even in the grand scheme of things.
 The way I plan on doing it is to ask some questions that I would ask an advertisement company, such as Google, and then I'll explain it as if there was a 5th grader listening to me.

-Please note that the scope of all the below information is limited to the website [www.mohammedfarish.com](https://www.mohammedfarish.com) and nothing beyond that.
+Please note that the scope of all the below information is limited to the website [www.mohammedfarish.com](/) and nothing beyond that.

 ---

 1. ### Are you tracking me? 🙄

    I find this question very challenging, because I'm trying to explain to you that I have no evil intentions while I am walking on the verge.
 The honest answer is, yes.
 But I respect your privacy very strongly, so there is a line I have drawn not to cross and invade.
 It is often my aim to create a positive experience here by imagining myself as if I were in your shoes.
-But you can acyually opt out of this by scrolling all the way down to Analytics Settings.
+But you can actually opt out of this by scrolling all the way down to Analytics Settings.

 2. ### How can you track me? 🤔